deepumondal1/MyProjects/README.md

 ## 3) Excel Row Transformation
-In this project, I use VBA to split the item and keep entry on different fields on selecting the items.
+In this project, I use power query to combine each row in single column to make actual table header and split it to get the visible table.

 #### Example :-